The Chicken Cottage

 And decided to build our own bigger, better coop!

-One major advantage to building your own structure is you can make it whatever dimensions you want.
-The other thing that was a revelation was realizing how to fit a structure to our landscape.
+One major advantage to building your own structure is you can make it as big as you like.
+The other thing that was a revelation for us was fitting it to work with our landscape.
 Flat land is scarce here so we made a platform.
-This creates not only a roomy hen house footprint, but also an area underneath to set up a dust bath that stays dry.
+This creates not only a roomy footprint, but also an area underneath to set up a dust bath that stays dry.
+It also gave me enough height off the back end of the coop, that a wheelbarrow fits easily under the pop door, a very nice advantage for cleaning time.

 Here's our floor.
-After we dug in foundation posts and made sure they were all level, we could make a flat floor to span them.
-We used 2 x 6 to give the frame enough support without bowing.
+After we dug in foundation posts and made sure they were all level, we built a floor to span them.
+We used 2 x 6 boards to give the frame enough support without bowing.
 Covered that in heavy plyboard, and topped it off with linoleum stretched and stapled at the edges.

-This linoleum is a touch I am especially glad we tried, and I recommend it to anyone building a larger hen house.
-It allows me to clean easily- the messes have nothing to stick or soak into and you can just sweep out with a broom with ease.
-It is important to note that you never want to use linoleum near a heat source like a brooder lamp.
-It can release gases under the heat that are not healthy for the birds to breathe.
+This linoleum is a touch I am especially glad we added, and I recommend it to anyone building a larger hen house.
+It allows me to clean easily- the messes have nothing to stick to and just sweep out with ease. *It is important to note that you never want to use linoleum near a heat source like a brooder lamp.
+It can release gases under heat that can be toxic for birds to breathe.

 To keep costs down, the outer walls are MDF.
 Once painted, it's a decent enough thing.

 The inner walls are OSB.
 There an insulation gap between them that's the width of the 2 x 4 framing.
-If you live in a climate that gets very harsh winters- insulation may be a good addition.
-I painted the inner walls with two heavy coats of latex paint to seal out moisture or any dirt.
+I painted the inner walls with multiple heavy coats of latex paint to seal out moisture and dirt.
 I chose white to keep the inside nice and bright.

-The roof is framed, covered in OSB, tar paper, and then it was time to shingle.
-I have to confess that the majority of the framing work ends up being done by Stephen.
-So any less heavy work is done by me.
-Here's where I learned to shingle a roof.
+The roof framing was covered in OSB, tar paper, and then it was time to shingle.
+I have to confess the majority of the framing work was done by Stephen.
+So less heavy work was left to me.
+This hen house is when I learned how to shingle a roof.
+Not bad for a first go!